HomePlaysHamletAct 1 Scene 1 → Scene Analysis

 Suggested answer

 Shakespeare begins with watchmen because the play’s crisis belongs first to the state, not the court.
 Barnardo, Francisco and Marcellus give us ordinary eyes and ears — clipped challenge, repeated passwords, the cold and the dark — which set a cautious, unsettled tone.
 The opening is about proof: who goes there, what is seen, what can be sworn.
 That habit of testing the truth runs through the play.
-By starting below stairs he also establishes the theme of surveillance — watches, countersigns, later spies — and shows Denmark on alert after a change of king.
+By starting below stairs he also establishes the theme of surveillance — watchmen, countersigns, later spies — and shows Denmark on alert after a change of king.
 The Ghost appears to the watchmen, then to Horatio, so that when Hamlet enters he meets a public omen, not a private fancy.
 Princes arrive late to anxiety the commonwealth already feels.
 The result is a world of doubt and duty where authority must answer what ordinary people have witnessed.

 • Benchmark points